Palestine, TX 75801

 Treat Yourself to the Many Culinary Flavors of Palestine

 A piping hot espresso in the morning, some savory brisket for lunch, and an oh-so-sweet buttermilk pecan pie from one of the most popular comfort food hotspots in Texas for dessert.
-This is just a taste of the culinary delights that await in Palestine, where everything from barbecue and Chinese to Italian and Mexican is on the menu.
+This is just a taste of the culinary delights that await in Palestine, where you'll find everything from traditional barbecue joints to high-end fine-dining restaurants.

 Tuck into a brick-oven pizza paired with a glass of red or white wine at Switch Brick-Oven Pizzeria & Wine Bar.
-Sample the creations of executive chef Christian Mailloux at Red Fire Grille, a restaurant that boasts high-end fare like grilled filet mignon and chicken piccata with an extensive international wine list.
+Sample the creations of executive chef Sam Moffitt at Queen St. Grille, a restaurant that boasts high-end fare like alligator ribs and pistachio-crusted seabass with an extensive international wine list.
 Then relish a slice of succulent pie from Oxbow Bakery, voted as one of the best pie shops in the Lone Star State by readers of Texas Monthly and Texas Highways.

 Palestine, TX 75801